ThatCoolCoder/foss-rcas/Docs/ContentCreation/CreatingAircraft.md

 Here is an example node setup:
 ![There should be an image here](./ExampleNodeTree.png)

-The base node of the aircraft needs to be a RigidBody with the `SpatialFluidEffectable` script attached.
+The base node of the aircraft needs to be a RigidBody with the `SpatialForceable` script attached.
 From there, you can tweak the RigidBody settings and add child nodes to achieve the desired flight characteristics.

 The model should be constructed so that z-negative is forward, since this is the convention within Godot.